Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 Abdominoplasty is a primarily cosmetic procedure.
 Pregnancy does contribute to the development of the pannus, but as you may see resection of the pannus (panniliculectomy) and true abdominoplasty are very different operations.
 I suggest that you discuss the planned operation carefully with your surgeon to make sure that you are OK about the potential outcome.

-I do not do abdominoplasty or even pannus resection routinely under insurance for these reasons.
-My overhead structure makes "non-payment" very costly to me as it is hard (of not impossible) to get patients to pay after the fact when insurance companies "opt out."
-At insurance rates, 33% for a tummy tuck is simply not revenue positive for me.
+Dr D does not do abdominoplasty or even pannus resection routinely under insurance for these reasons.
+"Non-payment" is too very costly to the practice as it is hard (of not impossible) to get patients to pay after the fact when insurance companies "opt out."
+At insurance rates, 33% for a tummy tuck is simply not revenue positive.

 P.S.
 Doctors that own Surgical facilities might be an exception here as they collect not only their surgeon's fee, but also a share of the facility fee which is usually much larger.
 This makes the realized revenue higher for the case of course.